Are analysts optimistic about Nutrien Ltd.'s (NYSE:NTR) stock? - The Dwinnex

 Ratios:

-Our analysis of NTR’s different ratios will help us gain a deeper understanding of the company.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 50.58 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 10.58.
+For a better understanding of NTR, let’s look at its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 48.39 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 10.13.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.70 and its Current Ratio is at 1.10.
 In the meantime, Its Debt-to-Equity ratio is 0.53 whereas as Long-Term Debt/Eq ratio is at 0.30.

 Upgrades & Downgrades